Exact-WKB analysis for SUSY and quantum deformed potentials: Quantum mechanics with Grassmann fields and Wess-Zumino terms: Analysis via the quantization condition

-As discussed in our earlier work \cite{Sueishi:2021xti}, exact quantization condition can be expressed as a network of either Airy-type or degenerate-Weber (DW) type building blocks of a Stokes graph.
-Both of these have their own pros and cons, but there is a precise dictionary connecting the two.
-When two simple turning points collide to each other and become a double turning point, one needs to rewrite the exact quantization conditions \eqref{eq:DpmDW_Ai} and \eqref{eq:DpmTW_Ai} based on the Airy-type building blocks in terms of DW type building blocks.
+There is a precise dictionary connecting the Airy-type and the DW-type, and one needs to rewrite the exact quantization conditions \eqref{eq:DpmDW_Ai} and \eqref{eq:DpmTW_Ai} based on the Airy-type building blocks in terms of DW type building blocks.
 This amounts to